aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 end
 ```

 Using effective isentropic expansion factors from the VTPR equation of state, the theoretical mass flux is 57811 kg m^-2 s^-1 ( 59321 kg m^-2 s^-1 from GERG-2008 ).
-This is quite a bit larger than the ideal case, indicating that the ideal gas law leads to a significantly over-sized PRV, 51.0% larger when compared to sizing done using the isentropic expansion factor and the VTPR equation of state.
+This is quite a bit larger than the ideal case, indicating that the ideal gas law leads to a significantly over-sized PRV, 51.0% larger.

 <figure>
 <img src="/images/relief_valve_sizing_files/figure1.svg" />
 <figcaption>The isentropic expansion factor for ethane at 400K, calculated for a range of stagnation pressures.</figcaption>
 </figure>

 The isentropic expansion factor method works best when $n$ is approximately constant over the isentropic path.
 As the above figure shows, this breaks down in ethane for pressures greater than ~100 bar.
-It also shows that the different equations of state start to diverge greatly further into the super-critical regime.
+It also shows that the different equations of state start to diverge greatly further into the supercritical regime.

 ## Solving the Choked Flow Energy Balance

-An alternative approach to direct integration, and one I have seen more often in older references, is to perform an energy balance over the isentropic path and, assuming the flow is choked, solve for sonic velocity in the nozzle<a href="#fn-12" class="sidenote-number"></a><span class="sidenote" id="fn-12">[Crowl *et al*](#crowl-2008), "Process Safety," 23-55; [Gmehling *et al.*](#gmehling-2012), *Chemical Thermodynamics*, 603.</span>.
-Consider an energy balance starting at the stagnation point, (1), and following an isentropic path to immediately after the throat of the nozzle (t).
+Another approach, and one I have seen more often in older references, is to perform an energy balance over the isentropic path and, assuming the flow is choked, solve for sonic velocity in the nozzle.<a href="#fn-12" class="sidenote-number"></a><span class="sidenote" id="fn-12">[Crowl *et al*](#crowl-2008), "Process Safety," 23-55; [Gmehling *et al.*](#gmehling-2012), *Chemical Thermodynamics*, 603.</span> Consider an energy balance starting at the stagnation point, (1), and following an isentropic path to immediately after the throat of the nozzle (t).

 $$ h_1 = h_t + \frac{1}{2} c_t^2 $$